Osteoblast

 Osteoblasts (from the Greek combining forms for "bone", ὀστέο-, osteo- and βλαστάνω, blastanō "germinate") are cells with a single nucleus that synthesize bone.
 However, in the process of bone formation, osteoblasts function in groups of connected cells.
 Individual cells cannot make bone.
 A group of organized osteoblasts together with the bone made by a unit of cells is usually called the osteon.

 Osteoblasts are specialized, terminally differentiated products of mesenchymal stem cells.
 They synthesize dense, crosslinked collagen and specialized proteins in much smaller quantities, including osteocalcin and osteopontin, which compose the organic matrix of bone.

-In organized groups of disconnected cells, osteoblasts produce hydroxyapatite, the bone mineral, that is deposited in a highly regulated manner, into the organic matrix forming a strong and dense mineralized tissue, the mineralized matrix.
+In organized groups of disconnected cells, osteoblasts produce hydroxyapatite, the bone mineral, that is deposited in a highly regulated manner, into the inorganic matrix forming a strong and dense mineralized tissue, the mineralized matrix.
+Hydroxyapatite-coated bone implants often perform better as those not coated with this material.
+For instance, in patients with fatty liver disease hydroxyapatite-coated titanium implants perform better as those not-coated with this material.
 The mineralized skeleton is the main support for the bodies of air breathing vertebrates.
-It is also an important store of minerals for physiological homeostasis including both acid-base balance and calcium or phosphate maintenance.
+It is also an important store of minerals for physiological homeostasis including both acid–base balance and calcium or phosphate maintenance.

 Bone structure

 The skeleton is a large organ that is formed and degraded throughout life in the air-breathing vertebrates.
-The skeleton, often referred to as the skeletal system, is important both as a supporting structure and for maintenance of calcium, phosphate, and acid-base status in the whole organism.
+The skeleton, often referred to as the skeletal system, is important both as a supporting structure and for maintenance of calcium, phosphate, and acid–base status in the whole organism.
 The functional part of bone, the bone matrix, is entirely extracellular.
 The bone matrix consists of protein and mineral.
 The protein forms the organic matrix.
 It is synthesized and then the mineral is added.
 The vast majority of the organic matrix is collagen, which provides tensile strength.
 The matrix is mineralized by deposition of hydroxyapatite (alternative name, hydroxylapatite).
 This mineral is hard, and provides compressive strength.
 Thus, the collagen and mineral together are a composite material with excellent tensile and compressive strength, which can bend under a strain and recover its shape without damage.
 This is called elastic deformation.
 Forces that exceed the capacity of bone to behave elastically may cause failure, typically bone fractures.